-To address the technology gap, tax and finance leaders are reconfiguring their teams more efficiently, recognizing that not all their resources need to be full-time employees.
-Some are finding it easier and more effective to buy access to external talent with specialized tax-technology skills, rather than trying to build it internally by recruiting and training their own in-house teams.
-The same goes to address the increased need for specialized tax expertise.
-Leaders are re-thinking which expertise is core to their business, deciding whether they need niche expertise in-house or whether they are better off buying access to it through external advisors who are specialized in the topic.
+To address the technology gap, tax and finance leaders are reconfiguring their teams more efficiently, recognising that not all their resources need to be full-time employees.
+Some are finding it easier and more effective to buy access to external talent with specialised tax-technology skills, rather than trying to build it internally by recruiting and training their own in-house teams.
+The same goes to address the increased need for specialised tax expertise.
+Leaders are re-thinking which expertise is core to their business, deciding whether they need niche expertise in-house or whether they are better off buying access to it through external advisers who are specialised in the topic.

 “For the leaders of tax functions, building teams with this array of capabilities is a tall order,” says Phil Mills, Deloitte Global Tax & Legal Leader.
 “They need to reimagine the tax function, examining the what, the who, and the where of their operating model and how they will find and develop the people to deliver on the function’s elevated objectives.
 As complex as the challenges are, tax leaders do not have the luxury of addressing them at their own pace.
 Technology, regulation, and the wider business environment are evolving steadily and rapidly.
 Tax transformation—of the function itself and the talent models that support it—must match or, better still, outpace them.”